opensearch-project/project-website/_posts/2021-06-07-opensearch-release-candidate-announcement.markdown

 The best thing you can do is run the Release Candidate through its paces.
 Every bit of testing and/or feedback the community can provide helps ensure that this Release Candidate is performing as expected and the GA release includes the best possible product.
 Couple specific places to start;

 - Install the Release Candidate and open an [issue](https://github.com/opensearch-project/OpenSearch/issues) to report any bugs you discover.
-- Run rolling upgrades from existing version to OpenSearch RC1 in a sandbox cluster.
+- Test rolling upgrades from existing Elasticsearch and ODFE versions to OpenSearch RC1 in a sandbox cluster.
 - Test clients!
 This will help identify what is working (and not working) so issues can be opened and prioritized.
 - Use our [docs](https://docs-beta.opensearch.org/) and highlight any additional content you'd like to see!
 Submit a [PR](https://github.com/opensearch-project/documentation-website/pulls) or open an [issue](https://github.com/opensearch-project/documentation-website/issues) for any content you think would be valuable.